markomanninen/grcriddles/doc/chapter1.rst

 and text blocks written for example in English and Latin that needs to be stripped out.

-Extracted content is saved to the author/work based work directories.
+Extracted content is saved to the author/work based temporary directories.
 Simplified uncial conversion is also made at the same time so that the final output file contains only plain uppercase words separated by spaces.
 Pretty much in a format written by the ancient Greeks btw.
 Noteworth is that stored words are not stems, or word roots but contain words in all possible prefixes and affixes, i.e. inflected forms.

 .. code-block:: python